snakemake/snakemake/docs/tutorial/advanced.rst

 When a workflow is executed, **the number of threads the jobs need is considered by the Snakemake scheduler**.
 In particular, the scheduler ensures that the sum of the threads of all running jobs does not exceed a given number of available CPU cores.
-This number can be given with the ``--cores`` command line argument (per default, Snakemake uses only 1 CPU core).
+This number is given with the ``--cores`` command line argument, which is required.
 For example

 .. code:: console